 January 1, 2015 - The changes to part (c) of the policy section of this item and the minimum amount for which Personal Optional Protection may be obtained under part (c) of the policy, listed in Appendix "A", were made effective.

+January 1, 2015 - Consequential amendments were made effective.
 January 1, 2013 - Consequential changes related to the consolidation of the classification policies were made effective.